mandres2/.py__pet_projects/README.md

 # .py__pet_projects

-A repository that contains .py applications designed for user functionality.
+A repository that contains .py applications to practice python concepts